-Table 5.7-1 summarizes current and planned NSF funding.
-NSF funding for FY11-FY14 is determined under the current Cooperative Agreement between the NSF and AURA.
-The FY11 figure is the amount that was in the President's budget released in February 2010 and is the amount to which NSO has developed its preliminary FY11 program.
-FY12-14 funds are approximate target figures provided by NSF, and FY15 and beyond will be negotiated in the next Cooperative Agreement.
-Figures given are estimates in FY 2010 dollars of what NSO will need to operate the ATST and maintain a synoptic program and data center at its primary location.
+Table 5.7-1 summarizes a long-range funding profile for NSO based on preliminary targets provided by the NSF.
+NSF funding for the period FY11-FY14 is determined under the current Cooperative Agreement between the NSF and AURA.
+The FY11 figure shown is the amount that was in the President's budget released in February 2010 and is the amount to which NSO had developed its preliminary FY11 program.
+This amount was reduced from \$9.510M to \$9.1M.
+NSO reduced its spending accordingly by not filling several empty positions.
+The FY12 figure is what was in the President's submission to Congress.
+FY13-FY18 funds are approximate target figures provided by

+NSF.
+FY15 and beyond will be negotiated in the next Cooperative Agreement.
+The spending figures shown are estimates in FY 2010 dollars of what NSO will need to operate the ATST and maintain a synoptic program and data center at its primary location.